Does your smartwatch need a GSM SIM Card? Preferably one that is prepaid and low cost? Then we suggest that you continue reading.

-Even though smartwatches usually are an extension of the phone which they’re syncing with, some models are stand-alone devices.
+Even though smartwatches usually are an extension of the phone with which they’re syncing, some models are stand-alone devices.
 They work independently and are connected through a GSM SIM card.
 The other watches instead use Bluetooth to pull down content from a nearby paired phone, using the phone’s cellular connection.

 So is it better to have a watch with a SIM card slot or not?
 The answer is: it depends.
 The downside of having a smartwatch that needs a SIM card is that you’ll have ongoing costs for the service plan.
 On the other hand, it’s practical to not have to carry around your phone whenever you want to use your watch.

 At US Mobile, it’s very simple to design an affordable smartwatch plan that is customized to your watch’s needs.
 Let’s say your watch needs talk, text, and data – just pick the size of each component in our matrix.
 The most affordable plan, including talk, text, and data, is $9 which is including our monthly fee.
 In the case you don’t need all three components, you can just choose the ones your watch requires.

 Start by going to our plans page and follow the steps visible below.

 Although the majority of smartwatches have Bluetooth connectivity, there are a couple of great ones using a cellular connection.
 A few models to mention are:

 - DZ09 – very attractive watch with both Bluetooth and cellular connectivity and also have integrated sleep monitoring.

 - Samsung Gear S & S2 3G/4G & S3 Frontier LTE – three different designs from the curved display on the S, to a sports watch look on the S3.
 Both the S2 and S3 connects with e-sim.

 - Scinex SW20 & SW30 – nice looking watches with a touchscreen that can either be connected to a phone or be used as a stand-alone.